 Figure 5.7 shows a simple implementation for the BinNode abstract class, which we will name BSTNode.
-Class BSTNode includes a data member of type E, (which is the second generic parameter) for the element type.
+Class BSTNode includes a data member of type E, (which is the second template parameter) for the element type.
 To support search structures such as the Binary Search Tree, an additional field is included, with corresponding access methods, to store a key value (whose purpose is explained in Section 4.4).
-Its type is determined by the first generic parameter, named Key.
+Its type is determined by the first template parameter, named Key.
 Every BSTNode object also has two pointers, one to its left child and another to its right child.
+Overloaded new and delete operators could be added to support a freelist, as described in Section 4.1.2.
 Figure 5.8 illustrates the BSTNode implementation.